Clearing thresholds under EMIR Regulation and Regulatory Technical Standards on OTC derivatives

 "What should be the procedure for NFC that had notified the relevant competent authority and ESMA that they were above the clearing threshold on the basis of certain assumptions, but are in fact below the clearing threshold on the basis of amended and correct assumptions?"

 ESMA adopted the following stance:

 "When the clearing threshold is not (and would not have been) exceeded if the NFC had applied from the beginning the correct assumptions for the calculation of the clearing threshold, the NFC should inform the competent authority and ESMA of this fact.
 The NFC will be regarded as a NFC- for past and future obligations."

-Nevertheless, it appears regulatory requirement for the above notification is frequently at all omitted by the entities covered, as the ESMA's Report on non-financial counterparties of 13 August 2015 (p.
-31) mentions, within the 29 groups that were found to exceed at least one threshold, only 5 have provided a notification under Article 10.
+Nevertheless, it seems the said requirements are sometimes omitted by the entities covered, as the ESMA's Report on non-financial counterparties of 13 August 2015 mentions (p.
+31) that within the 29 groups that were found to exceed at least one threshold, only 5 have provided a notification under Article 10.

 The adopted approach based on the notional amount adds up the nominal value of all outstanding OTC derivative contracts, irrespective of whether they are in or out of the money.